-- A. The membership of the Elections Commission shall consist of the elections commissioner, the deputy elections commissioner, and the elections publicity coordinator, and two additional volunteer commission members.
-One ASISU senator shall be an ex-officio member of the Elections Commission. - B. The terms of all members of the Elections Commission shall commence upon their appointment and expire at the ASISU Banquet.
+- A. The membership of the Elections Commission shall consist of the elections commissioner, the deputy elections commissioner, and the elections publicity coordinator. - B. The terms of all members of the Elections Commission shall commence upon their appointment and expire at the ASISU Banquet.